Uncovering Pheasants Forever’s groundbreaking initiative to save upland birds and habitat

 The organization has set goals to enhance more than 9 million acres of habitat “from the West’s expansive landscapes, to the vast Great Plains, to the quiet southern pine woods,” and protect 75,000 acres in perpetuity.
-According to the organization, over 53 million acres of grasslands have been lost in the Great Plains since 2009 and of the 90 million acres of longleaf pine woodlands that used to cover the southeast region of the country, 97% is gone.
-Further, PF notes that bird populations, too, have seen declines from 1966-2017, with Northern Bobwhite quail populations falling by 83 percent and pheasants by 27 percent.
+According to the organization, over 53 million acres of grasslands have been lost in the Great Plains since 2009 and of the 90 million acres of longleaf pine woodlands that used to cover the southeast region of the country, 97 percent is gone.
+Further, PF notes that bird populations, too, have seen declines, with Northern Bobwhite quail populations falling by 83 percent from 1966 and pheasants by 70 percent from 1970.

 How many acres?

 When broken down, the organization plans to protect and restore the 9 million acres of high-quality habitat in strategic locations across the country, with most of the focus on the central third.
 There, from North Dakota and Minnesota down to Louisiana and Texas, PF plans to enhance 5.8 million acres.
 On Western landscapes, it’s targeting 2.4 million acres, and in the East, 910,000 acres.
 Permanent protection will be secured through fee-title acquisition and conservation easements, and other plans include partnering with landowners.